 In April of 1915, Charleston pitched his first game for the ABCs, a three-hit, 7–0 shutout exhibition game against the Reserves, a semiprofessional team of white players.
 [3]

-Charleston was dubbed "Charlie" by his teammates, soon moving to center, where he became known for playing shallow (close behind second base) along with his spectacular defense.
+Charleston was given the nicknamed "Charlie” for short by his teammates, and soon moved his position to center field, where he became known for playing shallow (close behind second base) along with his spectacular range and arm strength.

-He was known for being especially adept at catching high fly balls, using his above-average speed to track balls hit all over the park.
+He was known for being especially adept at catching high fly balls to shallow center, while also using his above-average speed to track balls hit all over the park.

-Those who worked with him and under him as teammates characterized his personality as combative and always willing to back up a fight when provoked.
+Those who worked with him and under him as teammates and players characterized his personality as combative, always willing to back up a fight when and if provoked.

-On one memorable occasion, an incident occurred during a game while he was playing for the ABC's versus a team of white major and minor leaguers on October 24, 1915.
+On one memorable occasion, an incident occurred during a game while he was playing for the Indianapolis ABC’s against a team of all white major and minor leaguers on October 24, 1915.

 When ABCs teammate Elwood "Bingo" DeMoss got into a dispute with umpire, James Scanlon over a bad call, Charleston subsequently ran in from center field to home plate, getting in the umpires face to argue his teammates case.

-The argument soon escalated with Charleston punching Umpire Scanlon, knocking him to the ground.
+The argument quickly escalated and reached a crescendo when Charleston punched home plate umpire Scanlon, knocking him hard to the ground.

-The two players were eventually released after posting bail.
-Both men then immediately fled the United States and their career in the Negro Leagues to play for the winter in Cuba.
+The two players were eventually released from detention at the local police station after posting bail.
+Both men then immediately fled the United States and their professional careers in the Negro Leagues to play professional winter ball in Cuba.

-Another interesting incident that contributed to Charleston’s reputation as a confrontational and emotional player was when he was temporarily dismissed from his own ball club the ABCs for unknown reasons.
+Another interesting incident that contributed to Charleston’s reputation as a no nonsense, confrontational, and emotional player as he was temporarily dismissed from the ABCs multiple times for unknown reasons.

-He then began playing for the New York Lincoln Giants until the controversy of whatever had taken place had died down.
+He then began playing for the New York Lincoln Giants until the controversy of what had taken place had died down.

-He returned to the Indianapolis Clowns in June of the following season.
+He would later return to the Indianapolis Clowns in June of the following season.

-James "Cool Papa" Bell also relayed a story to baseball historian John Holway of another confrontation involving Charleston, where Bell told Holway that around 1935 Charleston tore off the hood of a white-robe Ku Klux Klansman during a trip to Florida.
+James "Cool Papa" Bell also relayed a story to baseball historian John Holway of another confrontation involving Charleston, with Bell telling Holway that around 1935 Charleston tore off the hood of a white-robe Ku Klux Klansman during a trip to Florida.
 [5]

-In spite of the controversy surrounding his behavior, Charleston consistent in his contribution on the field, and played a large role in the success of the ABCs franchise.
+In spite of the controversy that sometimes surrounded his behavior, Charleston was consistent in his contribution on the field of play, and maintained a large role in the success of the ABCs franchise.

 In 1916, he was a member of the team that beat the Chicago American Giants to claim what promoters called "The First Championship of Colored Baseball."

-However the first officially recorded Negro League World Series was not played until October 1924.
+However the first officially recorded Negro League World Series was not played until October of 1924.

-Following the 1916 season he made the decision to leave the Atlanta Black Cracker's.
+Following the 1916 season Charleston made the decision to end his working relationship with the Atlanta Black Cracker's.

-Around this time the club in Indianapolis did not field a team.
+At the time his former ball club in Indianapolis could not field a team.

-Left without a club, he was quickly signed by Rube Foster's Chicago American Giants in 1919.
+Left without a club, he was quickly snatched up and signed by Rube Foster's Chicago American Giants in 1919.
 [6]

-He was then signed by the St. Louis Giants, who agreed to pay him a base salary of $400 per month, making him the highest paid player in Negro Leagues history.
+He was then signed by the St. Louis Giants, who agreed to pay him a base salary of $400 per month, making him the highest paid player in the of the Negro Leagues at the time.
 [8]

-This proceeded his most productive season in 1921 with the Saint Louis Giants, hitting 15 home runs, 12 triples, and 17 doubles, while also stealing 31 bases over a shortened 60 game schedule.
+With a new team, and sizable new contract, Charleston went on to have the most productive season of his career in 1921 with the Saint Louis Giants, hitting 15 home runs, 12 triples, and 17 doubles, while also stealing 31 bases over a shortened 60 game schedule.

-That year Charleston hit .434 and finished the shortened season leading the league in doubles, triples, home runs and batting average.
+That year Charleston hit .434, finishing the shortened season leading the league in doubles, triples, home runs and batting average.

 After his time with the ABC’s franchise, Charleston became a player-manager of the Harrisburg Giants in Pennsylvania.

-There he continued his playing career with Harrisburg until 1927 when that league also collapsed due to financial hardship.
+There he continued his playing career until 1927 when this time the league collapsed due to financial hardship.

-With few options left he decided to relocate yet again, now playing and managing for the Hilldale Baseball Club, a major Negro Leagues franchise in the Philadelphia area.
+With few options left an aging Charleston decided to relocate yet again, now playing and managing for the Hilldale Baseball Club, a major Negro Leagues franchise in the Philadelphia area.

-As he aged as a ballplayer, Charlie found himeself shifting his position all around the diamond.
+As he aged as a ballplayer, Charlie found himself shifting his fielding position all around the baseball diamond.

-He eventually settled in at first base retiring from his staring centerfield role.
+He eventually settled in at first base, retiring from his role staring as the centerfielder.
 During his final years of play he split time between the Elite Giants and Homestead Grays.

-What is often forgot about his professional baseball career in the Negro Leagues is that he also played nine seasons of winter ball on various Cuban League teams.
+What is often forgot about his career in the Negro Leagues is that he also played nine seasons of semi-professional winter ball on various Cuban League teams.

 His recorded batting average playing in the Cuban League was .361 over 9 seasons.